Hour-by-hour: Biden's behind-the-scenes push for cease-fire - WTMJ

 Biden and Netanyahu have known each other for more than 30 years and have frequently butted heads.
 Their conversations throughout the crisis probed one another as they tried to game out a path forward, according to officials.

-“We will do this in full partnership with the Palestinian Authority, not Hamas … and in a manner that does not permit Hamas to simply restock its military arsenal,” Biden said.
+Netanyahu insisted that his half-dozen conversations with Biden during the fighting were “warm and friendly.”
+Biden in the calls referred to Netanyahu by his nickname, “Bibi,” while the prime minster addressed the president as “Joe.”

-The details of missile system supplies and humanitarian aid, though, could wait for another day.
+“I told him that any country coming under fire from thousands of rockets on its cities would not sit with folded hands, and I told him that we will halt the fighting once we achieve the objectives of the campaign,” Netanyahu said.
+“The president understood this and this is exactly what we did.“

-Biden ended on a hopeful note: “I believe we have a genuine opportunity to make progress, and I’m committed to working for it.”
+Biden ended his own brief remarks about the cease-fire on a hopeful note: “I believe we have a genuine opportunity to make progress, and I’m committed to working for it.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.